 If your farm is in the service area for a Rural Electrification Association (REA), that local REA will provide power for your farm.
 REAs operate in rural communities within a specific geographic boundary.

-Before you can get electrical service, you will have to enter into a Member Service Contract with your REA.
+Before you can get electrical service from your local REA, you will have to enter into a Member Service Contract.
 As a member of an REA, you have a choice in how you purchase your electricity.
 You can purchase your electricity at the REA’s regulated rate for the amount outlined in a contract, or you can choose an electricity marketer operating in your area.
 All REA members are free to purchase electricity services from a retailer of their choice.

-Regardless of who you buy your services from, your local REA will continue to be your wire service provider - the builder and maintainer of your power line.
+Regardless of who you buy your services from, if you are a member of your local REA, it will continue to be your wire service provider - the builder and maintainer of your power line.

 The Alberta Federation of Rural Electrification Associations (AFREA) website lists the contact information for the member Rural Electrification Associations.
 The following REAs are not members of the Alberta Federation of Rural Electrification Associations: